buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Entities/IfcTask.md

 }
 ```

-Figure STARTCONSTRAINT &mdash; Constraining the task start date to start as soon as possible
+Figure STARTCONSTRAINT — Constraining the task start date to start as soon as possible

 Figure FINISHCONSTRAINT indicates how to constrain the scheduled finish date of the task.
 Depending on the _ConstraintGrade_ and _Benchmark_ the constraint may indicate different meanings as shown in Table FINISHCONSTRAINTTYPES.